YOUR GUIDE TO WIRING AND CONNECTION OF SOLAR PANELS

 A typical commercially available photovoltaic panel is rated between 50 and 300 watt.
 Given the fact a typical household needs several kilowatt, a single panel obviously is not enough for an entire house.
 To increase net power level multiple modules are connected into arrays.
 There are three main

-wiring configurations (see wiring diagrams below):
+wiring configurations (see the diagrams below):

 - Series